Volunteer in Uganda – Most affordable programs with IKPVA!!

 All projects are available in the following towns:

 FORT PORTAL TOWN located in the west of the capital Kampala.
 It is about 300kms and it takes 4 – 5 hours drive by road.
-The projects take place in Kahangi village that is located right on the border of the Kibale Forest National Park, famous for its large chimpanzee population and just outside of Fort Portal town.
+The projects to volunteer in Uganda here take place in Kahangi village right on the border of the Kibale Forest National Park.
+The park just outside of Fort Portal town is famous for its large chimpanzee population.

-JINJA TOWN: Located about 80Km east of the capital Kampala, on the shores of Lake Victoria, Jinja is one of Uganda’s largest urban centers.
-This being said, the city does not have the hustle and bustle feel of Kampala, the traffic is usually made up of bicycles!
+JINJA TOWN: is an amazing destination for you as a volunteer in Uganda, since it sits right on the beautiful beach of Lake Victoria, about 80Km east of the capital Kampala.
+Jinja is one of Uganda’s largest urban centers.
+However, the city does not have the hustle and bustle feel of Kampala, people riding bicycles dominate the picture!
 The town center overlooks the lake and considered to be the source of the Nile River.
 In recent years tourism has provided a boost to Jinja’s economy.
 The peaceful laid-back atmosphere, gorgeous weather all year round, plus the variety of available adventure activities at Bujagali Falls; white water rafting, bungee jumping and kayaking have contributed to Jinja’s growing popularity as a tourist destination.

 KAMULI TOWN: – located in the East of the capital Kampala.
 It is about 145km and it takes 3hours drive by road.
 And it is is approximately 72 kilometres (45 mi), north of Jinja, the largest city in the Busoga sub-region.
 Kamuli is semi urban area which is the administrative and commercial centre of Kamuli district.
 Kamuli town center has reasonable access to running water, electricity and basic internet.
-The project is located at Buphadhengo village bordering with Jinja District ( Jinja town) hence between Jinja town and Kamuli town.
+The project here to volunteer in Uganda takes place at Buphadhengo village bordering with Jinja District ( Jinja town) hence between Jinja town and Kamuli town.

 Arrival Airport: Entebbe International Airport.
 Volunteers will travel by road, through the capital Kampala, eastwards to Jinja and northwards to Kamuli, a journey of 4-5 hours depending on traffic.